kasra-hosseini/obspyDMT/README.rst

 To make it clearer, let's take a look at an example with following steps:

-**Step 1:** to retrieve all the waveforms, response files and metadata of *BHZ* channels available in *TA* network with station names start with *Z* for the great Tohoku-oki earthquake of magnitude Mw 9.0: (please note that instrument correction will be applied to the retrieved waveforms by default)
+**Step 1:** to retrieve all the waveforms, stationXML/response files and metadata of *BHZ* channels available in *TA* network with station names start with *Z* for the great Tohoku-oki earthquake of magnitude Mw 9.0: (please note that instrument correction will be applied to the retrieved waveforms by default)

 ::

-    $ obspyDMT --min_mag '8.9' --min_date '2011-03-01' --identity 'TA.Z*.*.BHZ' --arc 'N'
+    $ obspyDMT --min_mag '8.9' --min_date '2011-03-01' --identity 'TA.Z*.*.BHZ'

 **Step 2:** now to correct the raw waveforms for velocity: